Interpolation and inverse problems in spectral Barron spaces: Discussion and conclusion

 We characterized spectral Barron spaces as ranges associated with powers of certain weakly sectorial operators.
 This characterization enabled us to leverage functional calculus to derive a novel interpolation inequality.
 Interpolation stands as a potent tool in the analysis of operator equations, and its application to operators functioning within scales of spectral Barron spaces appears particularly significant, suggesting a promising area for further investigation.
+While the analysis of such spaces on~$\real^d$ seems satisfactory, more structural results for Barron spaces are required, in particular when spaces are considered on bounded domains.
+It would be interesting to extend the interpolation to Barron spaces on bounded domains~$\Omega$.
+This is a typical task in the theory of function spaces.
+We start with the natural restriction operator (retract)~$ \mathfrak{R} \colon \Bsp s\to \Bspo s$ which assigns~$f$ to its restriction on~$\Omega$.
+For instance, in~\cite[Chapt.~3]{MR730762} the following is shown: If for a given range, say~$r \leq s \leq t$, there were a (common) extension operator (coretract)~$\mathfrak{S}\colon \Bspo s\to \Bsp s$, with the property that a) the composition~$\mathfrak{R} \cdot \mathfrak{S}$ is the identity on~$\Bspo s$, and b) $\mathfrak{P}:= \mathfrak{S} \cdot \mathfrak{R}$ is a projection, then interpolation would hold true.
+For classical function spaces this is the case, at least for~$C^\infty$-domains.
+For Barron spaces the existence of such coretracts is an open problem.
+It is interesting to notice, that this problem was already stated in Barron's seminal study~\cite{MR1237720}.

-Here, we formulated inverse (and ill-posed) operator equations in alignment with spectral Barron spaces through a link condition, which subsequently provided a conditional stability estimate for the inverse problem.
+We formulated inverse (and ill-posed) operator equations in alignment with spectral Barron spaces through a link condition, which subsequently provided a conditional stability estimate for the inverse problem.
 We demonstrated this approach with three specific cases where such a link condition could be established.
 Expanding our understanding to a wider array of inverse problems, particularly (inverse) boundary value problems where measurements are acquired on lower-dimensional boundaries or within lower-dimensional manifolds, is imperative.
 This endeavor could potentially unlock new insights and methodologies for addressing inverse problems in various scientific and engineering aspects.

 The advantage of aligning inverse operator equations with scales of spectral Barron spaces becomes particularly evident when utilizing neural networks as approximate solutions, as this approach enables us to circumvent the curse of dimensionality.
 The theoretical derivation presented here serves as a foundational framework.
 However, it would be highly desirable to develop more practical regularization schemes, as these are well-established in the analysis of ill-posed operator equations.
 Such schemes should be robust in handling noisy data and adaptable to the unknown smoothness of the underlying solutions.
 By doing so, we can further enhance the practical applicability and performance of inversion techniques.